 The Graduate Program in Entomology at the University of Illinois is eagerly seeking talented graduate students interested in an interdisciplinary education in entomology.
 Our program provides a unique and challenging approach to the study of entomology.
 A traditional grounding in the key elements of entomology such as insect taxonomy, physiology, genomics, pest management, and ecology is complemented and expanded by a tightly-knit community containing expertise in neurobiology, ethology, evolutionary biology, sociobiology, molecular biology, toxicology, biological control and many other diverse areas of interest.
-The department also has strong ties to other programs in the life sciences, including the Program in Ecology, Evolution, and Conservation Biology, the Plant Biology program, the Animal Biology program, and the Neuroscience Program.
+The department also has strong ties to other programs in the life sciences, including the Program in Ecology, Evolution, and Conservation Biology, the Plant Biology program, the Evolution, Ecology, and Behavior program, and the Neuroscience Program.
 The combination of these factors allows us to offer one of the most challenging and rewarding entomology educations in the country.
 Below you will find information regarding admissions and application procedures.
 If your questions are not answered below, the head of the Graduate Student Administration Committee is happy to answer any questions by email, or you can contact a specific graduate student or faculty member directly.

 What type of students are we looking for?

 Graduate students are an integral part of this rich environment, and thus we are committed to enrolling the most talented students in the country.
 Students from all biological backgrounds are highly encouraged to apply, regardless of previous entomological experience, or lack thereof.

 How does the decision to accept an applicant occur?